Last Updated: May 20, 2021

 - Sleep disturbances

 High SHBG can have a negative effect on your athletic performance, with reduced bioavailability of testosterone hampering your post-workout recovery.
-Even more seriously, research indicates that high levels of sex hormones can lead to excess growth of cells, possibly increasing risk factors for certain diseases.

 Does SHBG Increase with Age?